Rumpelstiltskin: Rumpelstiltskin principle

 The value and power of using personal names and titles is well established in psychology, management, teaching and trial law.
 It is often referred to as the "Rumpelstiltskin principle".
-It derives from a very ancient belief that to give or know the true name of a being is to have power over it, for which compare Adam's naming of the animals in Genesis 2:19-20.
+It derives from a very ancient belief that to give or know the true name of a being is to have power over it.
+See Adam's naming of the animals in Genesis 2:19-20 for an example.